 - 9”x13” Baking Pan: One of my most used kitchen pans.

-- 16 ounces pineapple slices (drained)
+- 16 ounces pineapple slices (drained, but reserve juice for cake batter)

 - 3.4 ounces instant vanilla pudding mix